Autocomplete best practices

 So much so, by providing product suggestions you can double engagement and conversion rates from autocomplete.

-Limit suggestions so it’s manageable for the user (avoid long list)
+Limit suggestions so it’s manageable for the user (avoid a long list)

 Limit your suggestions to your top few and most relevant, anymore than that will burden the shopper and diminish their experience.
 If you’re suggesting dozens to hundreds of options then you’re not helping anyone.